 3. Read Food Labels

-You can make better food choices when you know how much sodium is in food, a common enemy of people working to lower blood pressure.
+You can make better food choices when you know how much sodium is in your food which is a common enemy of people working to lower blood pressure.

-The best way to approach learning how to read food labels is to look at them while grocery shopping or during meal preparation – read them as you need them.
+The best way to approach learning how to read food labels is to look at them while grocery shopping or during meal preparation.
+Or read them as you need them.

 It’s less overwhelming, and you can relate to it because you use the information immediately.